rigor789/statisk/README.md

 };
 ```

-By default easy file will be run through a default `pipeline`, which will basically read the contents of the file, and then write a new file in the `dist` folder at the given path.
+By default every file will be run through a default `pipeline`, which will basically read the contents of the file, and then write a new file in the `dist` folder at the given path.

 In many cases we want to apply different transformations to a file, this is done by specifying a `pipeline` in the route definition.

-The `pipeline` property can be an array for async functions (or promises)
+The `pipeline` property can be an array of async functions (or promises)
 or an instance of the `lib/Pipeline` class.

 ## What's a pipeline?